MoonGoddess/MGHelm/README.md

 * Full throttle control
 * Weapons on "f" key
 * Listing of 10 closest sensor contacts, on front and rear
-* Radio reception for 2 radio
+* Radio reception for 2 radios
 * Transmit feature, with ability to repeat on both radios
 * Control of doors and Clamps